evaera/Cmdr/README.md

 Returns a type definition with the given name, or nil if it doesn't exist.

 #### `Registry:RegisterHooksIn(container: Instance): void`
-Registers all hooks from within a container.
+Registers all hooks from within a container on both the server and the client.
 This only needs to be called server-side.
 See the Hooks section for examples.
+If you want to add a hook to the server or the client *only* (not on both), then you should use the Registry:AddHook method directly by requiring Cmdr in a server or client script.

 #### `Registry:RegisterCommandsIn(container: Instance, filter?: function(command: CommandDefinition) => boolean): void`
 Registers all commands from within a container. `filter` is an optional function, and if given will be passed a command definition which will only be registered if the function returns `true`.
 This only needs to be called server-side.